 When your teenager is in a hard place, it helps to find a therapist willing to converse with the parents about what’s going on (which means a signed release from the patient).
 “The parents’ tool kit comes not from a checklist on a website, but from a conversation between the parents, the therapist and the child sitting in same room.
 Ask what would be most supportive for your child right now,” Eastgard says.

 Along with counseling, try to make school a supportive place.
 Think about who needs to know about your child’s situation and whether there can be leeway around schoolwork and tests for a period of time.
 Although Seattle Public Schools has middle school wellness centers and teen health centers in high schools, not all schools have staff members trained in the intricacies of dealing with depressed tweens and teens.
 Often at the high school level, the counselors are focused on academic counseling as opposed to mental health issues.
 This means parents need to advocate for their child at school.

 Lifeline: 1-800-273-TALK (8255)

-Put the hotline number in your cell phone; if you are not worried about your own

-	child, you can be sure you have a friend who has a child (or a partner) they are
+Put the hotline number in your cell phone; if you are not worried about your own child, you can be sure you have a friend who has a child (or a partner) they are worried about.

-	worried about.

-	— Jennifer Stuber, faculty director at Forefront
+— Jennifer Stuber, center director at Forefront

 Make a safe environment